MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-configure-data.md

 ms.author: "jimholtz"
 manager: "kvivek"
 ---
-# Configure data
+# Unify

 [!INCLUDE [cc-beta-prerelease-disclaimer](../includes/cc-beta-prerelease-disclaimer.md)

-After completing the data ingestion process, you are ready to unlock the unique data-unification features that Dynamics 365 Customer Insights offers. **Unify** includes three modules, represented by tiles in the screen shown later in this topic.
+After completing the data ingestion process, you are ready to unlock the unique data-unification features that Dynamics 365 Customer Insights offers. **Unify** includes three modules, represented by three tiles: **Map**, **Match** and **Merge**.

 The goal behind the data unification process is to unify data sources that were once disparate into a master customer dataset that includes a more complete view on your customers.
 You should complete the three mandatory data unification stages.
-Start with **Map**, and continue with **Match** and **Merge**.
+Make sure to start with **Map**, continue with **Match**, and finish with **Merge**.

 After completing the data-unification phases, you may want to utilize the optional **Relationships**, **Enrich Profiles**, and **Activities** screens.
 - The **Relationship** module is optional but is highly recommended for future utilization of the **Segments** page, where you will produce customer segments.
 This can be done only after the completion of **Map**, **Match**, and **Merge**.